Some quick advice on personal finance topics. Dig in further on areas that interest you most!

 I am not a financial advisor.
 Everything here is solely my own opinion.
 I highly recommend you do your own research to determine what will work best for you and your situation.

 For budgeting, I recommend something that is intuitive, fast, and will actually help you track inflows and outflows on a daily basis.
 It also needs to be as painless to use as possible so that you actually do use it.
 I highly recommend You Need A Budget (YNAB).
 It is versatile budgeting software that works across Windows, Mac, Android, and iOS.
 Check out the starter guide to see if it’s for you.
-While there is an annual cost of $84, they offer a free trial and college students can get a year free.
+While there is an annual fee, they offer a free trial and college students can get a year free.
 The value it brings makes me more than happy to pay for it.

 While still making the minimum payments on all loans, choose whether to prioritize paying off debt by highest interest rate (debt avalanche / stacking method) or lowest balance (debt snowball method).
 There are trade-offs to both so decide which will work best for you.
+The key is to make substantially higher payments than the minimum in order to avoid paying more interest than you have to.

 Every paycheck pay yourself first by setting aside some money in a high-yield savings account.
 Not only will you be set up in case of an emergency, the savings can compound through the interest gains.
 Find a bank or credit union offering a high-yield no fee savings account that is backed by the federal government and offers a competitive APY (interest rate).
 My personal favorite is Ally Financial.